wp-plugins/social-media-feather/readme.txt

 This shortcode will create a list of social sharing buttons to share content on your site:
 `[feather_share]`

+This shortcode will create a list of social media sharing buttons to share content on your site, only showing Google+, Twitter and Facebook, in that specific order:
+`[feather_share show="google_plus, twitter, facebook" hide="reddit, pinterest, linkedin, tumblr, mail"]`

+You can change the order of displayed buttons by changing the order of keywords:
+`[feather_share show="twitter, google_plus, facebook" hide="reddit, pinterest, linkedin, tumblr, mail"]`

 This shortcode will create a list of social sharing buttons to share content on your site using the "Wheel" icons skin:
 `[feather_share skin="wheel"]`